|

 B page number, tab character, heading mark

-entry with the arguments given to IND.
+with the arguments given to IND.

-INITR file-name-prefix
+INITR id

 Initialize the cross reference macros.
 Cross references